-PCCTSDP has two phases of support, requiring 5 years of commitment and participation from scholars and their institutions to complete its two phases and related activities:
+PCCTSDP requires 5 years of commitment and participation from scholars and their institutions to complete its two phases and related activities:

-- Phase I. Scholar is funded for up to 2 years while pursuing intense research training.
+- Phase I. Scholars are funded for up to 2 years while pursuing intense research training in a mentored laboratory or clinical research setting.

-- Phase I PCCTSDP scholars receive salary support, limited laboratory support for supplies, travel to the annual PCCTSDP retreat and appropriate scientific meetings, and limited tuition support for specific training opportunities.
+- Includes salary support, limited laboratory support for supplies, travel to the annual retreat and appropriate scientific meetings, and limited tuition support for specific training opportunities.

 - Phase II.
-Phase II scholars must be supported by their institution, preferably with extramural funding such as K08 or K23 NIH awards.
+Scholars must be supported by their institution, preferably with NIH extramural funding, such as K08 or K23 awards.
 Institutions must protect Phase II scholars for a minimum of 50% of time, but preferably for 75% of their time.

 - Assistance with original application, by the program director